Last updated

 Fourth-Party Discovery

 It's essential to understand who your fourth-party vendors are.
-While you may not have a contractual agreement with them, they can still impact the confidentiality, integrity, and availability of your organization.
+While you may not have a contractual agreement with them, they can still impact your organization's confidentiality, integrity, and availability.

-For example, even if you don't rely on AWS, you have lots of vendors who do an AWS outage could result in your organization being unable to operate as well.
+For example, even if you don't rely on AWS, you have many vendors who do, and an AWS outage could result in your organization's inability to operate.

 UpGuard’s fourth-party module helps quickly identify your fourth-party network.